Puerto Maldonado

 Puerto Maldonado ([ˈpweɾto maldoˈnaðo]) is a city in southeastern Peru in the Amazon rainforest 55 km west of the Bolivian border, located at the confluence of the Tambopata and Madre de Dios rivers.
 The latter river joins the Madeira River as a tributary of the Amazon.
-This city is the capital of the Madre de Dios Region.
+This city is the capital of the Department of Madre de Dios.

-Nearby are the Manú National Park, Tambopata National Reserve, and Bahuaja-Sonene National Park, which have been established to protect natural resources.
+Nearby are the Manu National Park, Tambopata National Reserve, and Bahuaja-Sonene National Park, which have been established to protect natural resources.
 These are some of the most pristine primary rain forests in the world.
 They include several oxbow lakes and clay licks, where hundreds of birds, including macaws, feed on clay.
 Among the indigenous peoples in this area are the Machiguenga.

 History

 Because it was less accessible by major rivers, the department of Madre de Dios was among the later ones to be explored during the late-19th-century rubber boom in the Amazonian Basin.
 Rubber barons active in this business included Peruvian Carlos Fermín Fitzcarrald of Iquitos, as well as Brazilian and Bolivian interests.
 The workers for tapping rubber brought in endemic European diseases, causing epidemics and high fatalities among the indigenous peoples along the Manu River from 1889 to 1892, as they had never been exposed to these diseases before.
 Another epidemic occurred in 1896.

 Fitzcarrald in his exploration found a short passage overland between the Mishagua, a tributary of the Urubamba River, and the Manu River, a tributary of the Madre de Dios River.
 This land was named as the Isthmus of Fitzcarrald after him.
 Transporting rubber across it enabled the product to be transferred to ships that could go down the Madre de Dios, connect to the Madeira River, a tributary of the Amazon, and thereby reach Atlantic ports and export markets.
 He also identified present-day Puerto Maldonado as a strategic location.
 He died in 1897 when his ship Contamana sank at a point in the river, where Puerto Maldonado was later founded.

-In 1901, the Peruvian Government created a committee to explore possibilities to exploit the nation's rainforest.
+In 1901, the Peruvian Government created a committee to explore possibilities to exploit the nation's rainforests.
 Don Juan Villalta led an expedition along the Tambopata River, departing from Sandia.
 Villata officially founded Puerto Maldonado on 10 July 1902, as a station at the confluence of the Tambopata and the Madre de Dios rivers.
 He named the port after Faustino Maldonado, of Tarapoto, who had explored the Madre de Dios in 1861 and drowned in the rapids of the Mamoré River.

 The Department of Madre de Dios was created by law on 26 December 1912, with Puerto Maldonado as its capital.
 The city was formally recognized in 1985.